Wall-Go/WallGo/docs/source/faqs.rst

     The configuration option :py:data:`WallGo.ConfigBoltzmannSolver.truncationOption` allows three options for how to truncate the spectral expansion: :py:data:`WallGo.ETruncationOption.AUTO` for automatic truncation based on apparent convergence/divergence of the last 1/3 of the expansion coefficients, :py:data:`WallGo.ETruncationOption.THIRD` to always set the last 1/3 of the coefficients to zero, or :py:data:`WallGo.ETruncationOption.NONE` to do no truncation.

+- **How can I make sure the linearisation of the Boltzmann equation is under control?**
+	WallGo evaluates a criterion to assess how large the error from the linearisation of the Boltzmann equation is expected to be.
+It is stored in :py:data:`WallGoResults.linearizationCriterion2`, and should be as small as possible for the linearisation to be a valid approximation.
+Note that the same object also contains :py:data:`WallGoResults.linearizationCriterion1`, which is NOT a necessary criterion for the linearisation to be valid.
+It reflects how large the deviation from equilibrium is compared to the equilibrium distribution function, which may contain useful information, but is not directly related to an uncertainty in the computed wall velocity.
+See section 3.1 of the WallGo Investigates paper for more details on these 2 linearisation criteria.

 Settings
 ========

 - **Can I choose any value for the grid size?**

     No!
 The momentum-grid size has to be an ODD number.
-It should also be a large enough.
+It should also be large enough.
 We have found that 11, 13, ..., 21 are often sufficient, but larger grid sizes are needed when the model has a hierarchy of scales to resolve.